-The Board of Directors have recommended a final dividend of 10% (' 0.10/- per Equity Share of ' 1/- each) for the financial year 2020-2021 subject to the approval of the shareholders in the ensuing
+The Board of Directors have recommended a final dividend of 20% (' 0.20/- per Equity Share of ' 1/- each) for the financial year 2021-2022 subject to the approval of the shareholders in the ensuing Annual General Meeting of the Company and are not recognised as a liability as at March 31, 2022.
+During the financial year 2020-21, the Board of Directors had recommended a final dividend of 10% each ('0.10/- per Equity Share of '1/- each).

-45. The Particulars of dues to Micro, Small and Medium Enterprises under Micro, Small and Medium Enterprises Development Act,2006 ("MSMED Act")
+45. The Particulars of dues to Micro, Small and Medium Enterprises under Micro, Small and Medium Enterprises Development Act, 2006 ("MSMED Act")

-Particulars As at 31st March, 2021 As at 31st March, 2020 Principal amount due to suppliers under MSMED Act at the year end.
-644.90 440.47 Interest accrued and due to suppliers under MSMED Act on the above amount, unpaid at the year end. - - Payment made to suppliers (other than interest) beyond the appointed date during the year - - Interest paid to suppliers under section 16 of MSMED Act during the year - - Interest due and payable to suppliers under MSMED Act for payments already made. - - Interest accrued and not paid to suppliers under MSMED Act up to the year end. - -
+Particulars As at 31st March, 2022 As at 31st March, 2021 Principal amount due to suppliers under MSMED Act at the year end.
+2129.93 644.90 Interest accrued and due to suppliers under MSMED Act on the above amount, unpaid at the year end. - - Payment made to suppliers (other than interest) beyond the appointed date during the year - - Interest paid to suppliers under section 16 of MSMED Act during the year - - Interest due and payable to suppliers under MSMED Act for payments already made. - Interest accrued and not paid to suppliers under MSMED Act up to the year end. - -